Back health (pain remedies, exercises and relief)

 I had knifing lower back pain for many years (at some points I had to lay on my bed to put on my socks), due to my computer lifestyle or bag/purse schlepping or slouching/weakness or extreme yoga practice or collegiate rowing or whatever.
 I tried many things that didn’t help, here’s what did.

-Lookit, one zap is slower, QED the nerve is pinched
+Look, one zap is slower, QED the nerve is pinched

 The Trigger Point Therapy Workbook

-2. Reduce the tightness — and keep it loose!
+and keep it loose!
 This must be a lifestyle change.

 Gif by 7 Daily Moves (defunct)

-3. Strengthen the weakness — also a lifestyle change, stay strong!
+3. Strengthen the weakness

-• Physical therapy — get a custom exercise routine.
+physical therapy — get a custom exercise routine.
 12 sessions with Kristen Romeo (a back specialist) at Park Sports PT and I was fully pain-free

-• Standing desk — sitting is actually a forward bend, a standing desk keeps your core strong and your hip flexors long
+standing desk — sitting is actually a forward bend, a standing desk keeps your core strong and your hip flexors long

 Also check out books by John Sarno (e.g. Healing Back Pain) — there’s a large group of people (overachievers / perfectionists) that hold stress in their back and can relieve pain by first working out their minds.